-This fall, I'll join Sotheby's in Manhattan as an Associate in the Luxury department, after interning in Sports & Modern Collectibles the summer before.
-Beyond that, I don't have a five-year plan pinned to a corkboard, and I'm okay saying so publicly.
-I'm prioritizing whether I actually like walking into the room each morning over whatever the "right" next title is supposed to be.
-That's not aimlessness — it's a values call, and it's the one I'm most sure of.
+This fall I'm joining Sotheby's in Manhattan as an Associate in the Luxury department, after interning in Sports & Modern Collectibles the summer before.
+Past that, I genuinely don't have a five-year plan taped to a wall somewhere, and I'm fine saying that out loud.
+I care more about actually liking the room I walk into every morning than whatever title is supposedly next.
+That's not me being aimless — it's a real decision, and it's the one I trust most out of everything on this page.

 Where I'm headed